top of page

 Donald Malcolm

 Donald has played many sports and participated in numerous activities in his lifetime.
 He came to Dollar with his family in 1992.
-As a member of Dollar GC he founded the junior section as a Clubgolf registered centre which was established by sportscotland as part of the Ryder Cup Gleneagles programmes.
-On retirement he served on the Community Council from 2013 and was convenor of the Community Action Plan steering committee that produced its outcome in 2016.
-Since then he has pursued continuous involvement as researcher and planner in what is now called the Active Dollar Community Sports Hub.
-Is a keen golfer, walker and attendee of the Sporty Seniors activity class.
+As a member of Dollar GC, he founded the junior section as a Clubgolf registered centre.
+On retirement he served on the Community Council from 2013.
+From 2015 he was convenor of the Community Action Plan steering committee that initiated a volunteer group to focus on Active Living for All as part of Dollar Community Development Trust.
+Since 2023 this volunteer body has transformed into Active Dollar & Muckhart (ADM).
+Recently he led the formation of ADM as a Scottish Charitable Incorporated Organisation (SCIO).

 Mike Walsh